A-Zheng/DiscordLTPBot/README.md

 - [ ] If a person is in multiple queues, and one queue pops with his name, and he is pinged, remove him from other queues that he is in

-- [ ] Deploy onto AWS Server?
+- [ ] Deploy onto AWS (free EC2) Server?

 - [ ] Improve search/remove time.
 Optimize.
+Make it scalable.